Telecommunications in India: Licence cancellation

-On 2 February 2012 the Supreme Court ruled on petitions filed by Subramanian Swamy and the Centre for Public Interest Litigation (CPIL) represented by Prashant Bhushan, challenging the 2008 allotment of 2G licenses, cancelling all 122 spectrum licences granted during A. Raja (Minister of Communications & IT from 2007 to 2009), the primary official accused's term as communications minister. and described the allocation of 2G spectrum as "unconstitutional and arbitrary".
+On 2 February 2012, the Supreme Court ruled on petitions filed by Subramanian Swamy and the Centre for Public Interest Litigation (CPIL) represented by Prashant Bhushan, challenging the 2008 allotment of 2G licenses, cancelling all 122 spectrum licences granted during A. Raja's (Minister of Communications & IT from 2007 to 2009) term as communications minister, and described the allocation of 2G spectrum as "unconstitutional and arbitrary".
 The bench of GS Singhvi and Asok Kumar Ganguly imposed a fine of ₹50 million on Unitech Wireless, Swan Telecom and Tata Teleservices and a ₹5 million fine on Loop Telecom, S Tel, Allianz Infratech and Sistema Shyam Tele Services.
-According to the ruling the then granted licences would remain in place for four months, after which time the government would reissue the licences.
+According to the ruling, the then-granted licences would remain in place for four months, after which time the government would reissue the licences.

 Consolidation

 Post starting of the commercial operation of Reliance Jio in September 2016, the telecom market saw a huge change in terms of falling tariff rates and reduction of data charges, which changed the economics for some of the telecom players.
 This resulted in exit of many smaller players from the market.
 Players like Videocon and Systema sold their spectrum under spectrum trading agreements to Airtel and RCOM respectively in Q4 2016.

 On 23 February 2017, Telenor India announced that Bharti Airtel will take over all its business and assets in India and deal will be completed in 12 months timeframe.
 On 14 May 2018, Department of Telecom approved the merger of Telenor India with Bharti Airtel paving the way for final commercial closing of the merger between the two companies.
 Telenor India has been acquired by Airtel almost without any cost.